 For the past few days, I’ve been putting out extra dried mealworms for the bluebirds in the hanging platform feeders.
 But the European Starlings cleaned them out before the bluebirds had a chance at them this morning.
 So after a little while, I went out and put some more in those feeders.
 The bluebirds must have seen me do it.
 They immediately came back to check it out but couldn’t get close because of the European Starling and Blue Jay activity.

 So I went out again.
 This time I put more mealworms in the hanging feeders and also some in the pole-mounted platform feeder further out in the yard and on the metal platform of the old hopper style feeder right next to it.

 The bluebirds quickly reappeared and again were unable to get to the hanging tray feeders.
 They then moved to the two pole-mounted feeders where I had never put mealworms before.
-There they happily ate mealworms while the more dominant birds ate mealworms at the other feeders.
+While they happily ate them there, the more dominant birds ate them at the other feeders.

 I can never leave things alone though.
 Still fiddling with things, I later also tried putting some in a ground platform feeder near the hanging feeders.
 When the male bluebird couldn’t get past the starling in that feeder, he dropped down to eat some of the dried mealworms from this feeder.
-(Late in the day, a squirrel got into this ground feeder, apparently eating the mealworms.
+(Late in the day, a squirrel got into this ground feeder to eat them.
 I didn’t know squirrels would eat dried worms!)